a-synchronous/rubico.land/articles/a-synchronous-functional-programming-data-types.md

 This concludes Data Types in [A]synchronous Functional Programming.

-If you are interested in getting started with rubico and [A]synchronous Functional Programming, please visit rubico's home page: [rubico.land](/).
+If you are interested in getting started with Rubico and [A]synchronous Functional Programming, please visit Rubico's home page: [rubico.land](/).